 As Laurie reached his early teens, he entered the Dragon School, a prep academy in Oxford, England.
 He found himself fighting depression, smoking cigarettes and "cheating on French vocabulary tests."
 A particularly lazy student with no inclination to study, Laurie said he was unpleasant to be around, later admitting that he was "miserable and self-absorbed."
 Despite his lack of scholarly motivation, Laurie excelled as an amateur rower.
 His athletic pursuits gave him the credentials necessary to transfer to the prestigious Eton public school for boys during high school.
 During his studies here, Laurie and his rowing partner became junior national champions in coxed pairs rowing, and placed fourth in the World Junior Rowing Championships in Finland in 1977.

 While in his last year at Eton, Laurie briefly toyed with the idea of becoming a member of the medical profession, like his father.
 Instead, the young man entered Selwyn College, Cambridge, in 1978 with the sole intention of rowing.
 He majored in anthropology and archaeology, but Hugh was never truly interested in either subject, claiming "anthropology was the most convenient subject to read while spending eight hours a day on the river."

 But Laurie's rowing career came to a sudden halt his freshman year, when a serious case of mono kept him off the team.
-To keep himself busy, he auditioned for Footlights, the university's world-renowned dramatic society, known for launching the careers of such famous alumni as John Cleese, Douglas Adams and Sasha Baron Cohen.
+To keep himself busy, he auditioned for Footlights, the university's world-renowned dramatic society, known for launching the careers of such famous alumni as John Cleese, Douglas Adams and Sacha Baron Cohen.

 profile name: Hugh Laurie profile occupation: